Amy Maria Hellaby was a New Zealand businesswoman, and for a time, New Zealand’s largest employer.

 Amy was born in Cheshire, England, emigrating with her father, John Briscoe, to the Chatham Islands in 1872, receiving her education as a boarding student at St Mary’s Convent in Ponsonby.

-In 1885, aged 20 she married 36-year-old Richard Hellaby, a butcher, at St Marks Church Remuera.
-Over the next 17 years she supported her husband’s expanding meat business and cared for their six children.
+In 1885, aged 20 she married 36-year-old Richard Hellaby, a butcher, at St Marks Church in Remuera.
+She supported her husband’s expanding meat business and cared for their six children for the next seventeen years.
 In 1900 they assumed responsibility for William and Rosina Hellaby’s five children, when their parents unexpectedly died.

 Amy Maria HELLABY